unchainedshop/unchained-evolution/proposals/0002-competition-map.md

 ## Motivation

-There are so many different e-commerce solutions available today.
+There are so many different digital commerce solutions available today.
 Shops, Marketplaces, in various shapes and flavors.
 As a service, open-source, proprietary.
 Part of a bigger CMS, standalone, headless.

 ## Proposed solution